ACCESS-NRI/access-hive.org.au/docs/model_evaluation/evaluation_on_gadi/esmvaltool_workflow.md

     module load esmvaltool
 ```

-ESMValTool is pre-configured to access CMIP and observation datasets available on Gadi.
+*esmvaltool* is pre-configured to access CMIP and observation datasets available on Gadi.
-By default, ESMValTool looks for the *config_user.yml* file in the home directory, inside the *.esmvaltool* folder.
+By default, *ESMValTool* looks for the *config_user.yml* file in the home directory, inside the *.esmvaltool* folder.
 You can get a copy by running:

 ```